-"we chose the name Terra de Promissio, latin for the Land of Promise. because as farmers, the land is about the "promise".
+"We chose the name Terra de Promissio, latin for the Land of Promise. because as farmers, the land is about the "promise".
 The promise that every new season brings the possibility AND the hope of a bountiful harvest."

 "and as we were both born, have lived and worked overseas, It is the promise of AMERICA, one nation under god AND the American Dream.
 We very much appreciate what this country represents.
 America is truly the land of promise and we are grateful for the freedom,liberty and opportunities that these united states offers to all of us."